mmung3/point-of-sale/README.md

 (*for example, I left my wallet in the car, or I need to go grab an extra can of beans all the day down in aisle 15*).
-- as a user, I want to be able to enter my shopper ID and have the in-progress purchase associated with my account made active again.
+- as a user, I want to see an in-progress purchase be made active again.